How to Visit Wellington on a Budget

-The creativity continues into Wellington’s movie scene.
-The city boasts numerous filming locations, as well as the renowned Weta Workshop, which brought the magic of The Lord of the Rings to life.
+The creativity continues into the movie scene, with numerous filming locations and the renowned Weta Workshop, which brought the magic of The Lord of the Rings to life.

-For more inspiration on what to do in Wellington, check out 10 Free or Cheap Things to do in Wellington.
+For more inspiration on what to do in Wellington, check out 20 Free or Cheap Things to Do in Wellington.

 Table of Contents